butesa/ink-generator-python/README.md

 ## Windows

 Copy `generator.inx` and `generator.py` to
-`C:\Program files\Inkscape\share\extensions`
+`C:\Program files\Inkscape\share\extensions` (global installation 64 bit),
-(global installation) or
-`C:\Users\<Username>\Application Data\Roaming\inkscape\share\extension`
+`C:\Program files (x86)\Inkscape\share\extensions` (global installation 32 bit)
-(single user installation).
+or `C:\Users\<Username>\AppData\Roaming\inkscape\extension` (single user installation).

 This extension needs Python 2.7, which is shipped with Inkscape 0.92.1 or later.
+It also works with Python 3, which is shipped with Inkscape 1.0 or later.

 The 64bit Windows version of Inkscape 0.92.1 has a bug which causes Inkscape to freeze when using this extension ([#1659172](https://bugs.launchpad.net/inkscape/+bug/1659172)).
-If you experience problems with Inkscape freezing, please use the 32bit version.
+If you experience problems with Inkscape freezing, please use the 32bit version or a newer version (0.92.2 or later).

 The following is **NOT** available on Windows: